 This is an entirely optional part.
 We just noticed that when germinating different types of seeds, perhaps starting at different times, in the same germination tray, it can be difficult to keep them separate and remember which is which.

 So we created this germination fence, which just sits in the tray as a visual separator between the different batches of germinating seeds.

 Bill of materials

-In your slicer, export the G-Code and print the G-Code.
+In your slicer, export the G-Code and print the G-Code with your 3D printer.